tristankitto/ANDIE/README.md

 - Open
     - The open option brings up a menu for a user to select an image to be opened and edited in **ANDIE**.
 Any image that is invalid (such as corrupt images), or any non-image file, will display an error to the user and prompt them to choose a different file instead.
 - Save
     - This function saves the edits made to an image in a new file (imagename.ops) alongside the original (unedited) image.
-Using the save function will not overwrite the original image with the new changes, it will only allow for the original image to be reopened inside **ANDIE** with its changes still showing and allowing the user to continue to remove or add more filters.
+Using the save function will not overwrite the original image with the new changes, but rather reopen the original image in **ANDIE** with its changes still showing and allowing the user to continue to remove or add more filters.
 - Save As
     - This function is the same as save but gives the user the option to save their image to a different directory with a different name.
-This function prompts the user to type a name for their file and choose where to save it.
+It prompts the user to type a name for their file and choose where to save it.
 It will then create a copy of the original (unedited) image and give it the name inputted by the user.
-It will also create a .ops file with the new name entered by the user.
+It will also create an .ops file with the new name entered by the user.
 - Export
     - Export allows the user to save the changes made to their image in a permanent manner.
 It will create a new image in a directory of the user's choice with a new name of the user's choice.
 This new image will have all of the filters applied in **ANDIE** showing and they will not be able to be removed.
 Using export does not destroy the original (unedited) image used before exporting so the user can still make changes and create a new exported image if they wish.
 - Macro